Montreal Wanderers: National Hockey Association

-The Wanderers were involved in the formation of the NHA.
-After the 1908 season, the Wanderers had been sold to P. J. Doran, owner of the Jubilee Rink who now made plans to move the club from the Montreal Arena to the smaller Jubilee for the 1910 season.
-This upset the other members of the ECHA, who would receive a smaller share of the proceeds from games played in the Wanderers rink.
-The other ECHA members suspended the ECHA and set up the Canadian Hockey Association league and rejected the application of the Wanderers to join.
-The Wanderers' representative at the meeting, Jimmy Gardner met Ambrose O'Brien in the ground floor of the hotel where the league was meeting.
-Gardner suggested to O'Brien, who had been rejected in his application for the Renfrew Creamery Kings to join the ECHA, that they form a new league, including the Wanderers, Renfrew and the Cobalt and Haileybury teams that O'Brien owned.
+The Wanderers were involved in the formation of the National Hockey Association (NHA).
+After the 1908 season, the Wanderers had been sold to P. J. Doran, owner of the Jubilee Rink, who now made plans to move the club from the Montreal Arena to the smaller Jubilee Rink for the 1910 season.
+This upset the other members of the Eastern Canada Hockey Association (ECHA), who would receive a smaller share of the proceeds from games played in the Wanderers rink.
+The other ECHA members suspended the ECHA and set up the Canadian Hockey Association (CHA) league and rejected the application of the Wanderers to join.
+The Wanderers' representative at the meeting Jimmy Gardner met Ambrose O'Brien in the ground floor of the hotel where the league was meeting.
+Gardner suggested to O'Brien, who had been rejected in his application for the Renfrew Creamery Kings to join the ECHA, that they form a new league, including the Wanderers, Renfrew, the Cobalt Silver Kings and the Haileybury Hockey Club teams that O'Brien owned.
 O'Brien agreed and on December 4, 1909, the NHA was founded.
 Later in January 1910, the CHA folded and Ottawa and Montreal Shamrocks joined the NHA.

+Doran sold the club to Eddie McCafferty, the secretary of the Montreal Royals minor league baseball team, owned by Sam Lichtenhein.
+McCafferty incorporated the Wanderers and sold shares of the club to the public.
+The majority of shares were bought by Lichtenhein, and he became president of the club's corporation.
+The club moved back to the Montreal Arena.

-The Wanderers regained the Cup in 1910, winning the championship of the new NHA and the new O'Brien Cup.
+The Wanderers regained the Stanley Cup in 1910, winning the 1910 championship of the new NHA and the new O'Brien Cup.
 The Wanderers successfully defended the Stanley Cup for the final time versus the Berlin Dutchmen in March 1910.
 Montreal fell to fourth place the following season, and lost the privilege to defend the Stanley Cup.
-The Wanderers would then miss the playoffs four seasons in a row.
-Montreal's last winning season came in 1914–15, when they tied for first place and lost in a playoff for the league championship.
+The Wanderers would then miss the playoffs for four consecutive seasons.
+Montreal's last winning season came in 1914–15, when they tied for first place and lost in a playoff series for the league championship.
 The Wanderers would win only 15 of their next 44 games in two seasons, before the NHA was reorganized as the National Hockey League (NHL).